json-schema-org/json-schema-spec/jsonschema-core.md

 certain purposes and will not be redefined by extension keywords.

 While these keywords do not directly affect results, as explained in
-{{non-schema-references}} unrecognized extension keywords that reserve locations for re-usable schemas may have undesirable interactions with references in certain circumstances.
+{{non-schemas}} unrecognized extension keywords that reserve locations for re-usable schemas may have undesirable interactions with references in certain circumstances.

 ### Loading Instance Data

 While none of the vocabularies defined as part of this or the associated documents define a keyword which may target and/or load instance data, it is possible that other vocabularies may wish to do so.